island-is/island.is/apps/system-e2e/README.md

 ## ⌛ Tests are timing out

 This indicates either a local network issue like bad internet (your problem), or a performance problem in the application code.
-In some cases this can be remedied by increasing the timeout if a certain site/service is known to be slow with `page.goto('/my-url', { timeout: 1e11 })`.
+In some cases, this can be remedied by increasing the timeout if a certain site/service is known to be slow with `page.goto('/my-url', { timeout: 1e11 })`.